tariq-almalki/peer-to-peer-communication/README.md

 #### `packet.py` file

-this file will the contain the template of the packet object AKA "the class", blueprint you know?
+this file will contain the template of the packet object AKA "the class", blueprint you know?

 I like dividing the code into modules it keeps the complexity at levels that can be controlled.